 Even after leaving Michigan, I occasionally corresponded with Mike Stone to keep up on the sports and media scenes.

 For many, including those who worked at the station over the past 26 years, WDFN effectively ended when it was first taken off the air in 2009 (during Barack Obama’s inauguration).
-Personalities like Stone, Wojnowski, Henson, Terry Foster, and Jamie Samuelsen jumped over to the competition.
+Personalities like Stone, Wojnowski, Henson, Samuelsen, and Terry Foster jumped over to the competition.
 Though the local sports format was later revived, the station was never quite the same.
 The decline had already been happening for years.

 So long WDFN.
 I loved my first radio job on a show called The Sports Doctors with Art Regner.
 Working in the garage a block off East Jefferson was like being in college again.